 Kelly Norton is a software engineer living in Surf City, North Carolina.
 He holds degrees from Georgia Tech's School of Electrical and Computer Engineering and from the MIT Media Lab where he studied under John Maeda.
 From 2006–2012, he was a software engineer at Google working on Google Web Toolkit, Speed Tracer, Google Chrome and other stuff.
 He co-founded Connexxia LLC in 2000 to help universities effectively recruit high school seniors through online social engagement.
 He was co-founder at FullStory.
 He worked on product search at Etsy.
-Now he is a Principal Software Engineer at MailChimp.
+Now he is a Distinguished Software Engineer at MailChimp, now part of Intuit.

 About 5 or 6 years ago, I decided to form better sleep habits.
 Included in that was a committment to try to sleep for at least 8 hours every night.
 It is a committment I struggled with for quite some time.
 In recent years, though, I seem to have adapted to a more consistent sleep schedule.
 I'm also fortunate that activity trackers, like my Garmin watch, are able to record sleep related data each night.
 In this post, I export all of my 2019 sleep data from Garmin Connect and use it to determine how well I'm sleeping and what else I might do to sleep better in 2020.